Get in touch

 • Statistics

 Sawley has a clear lesson structure for maths lessons across all year groups; where pupils are supported in developing fluency skills, applying these skills to questions presented in different ways, including reasoning/problem solving problems.
-This is achieved by the use of concrete, pictorial and abstract methods to ensure a thorough knowledge of each concept, in line with the NCETM’s 5 Big Ideas:
+This is achieved by the use of concrete, pictorial and abstract methods to ensure a thorough knowledge of each concept.

 Implementation